 Sanders Defends His Role In Redevelopment Bill

-SAN DIEGO San Diego Mayor Jerry Sanders says sidestepping the City Council in order to extend the life of downtown’s redevelopment organization was the right thing to do.
+San Diego Mayor Jerry Sanders says sidestepping the City Council in order to extend the life of downtown’s redevelopment organization was the right thing to do.

 Sanders worked behind the scenes with Assemblyman Nathan Fletcher and the Center City Development Corporation (CCDC) to create legislation that would remove the limit on how much tax revenue CCDC can collect.